 The most beautiful places on the island

 There are only four small settlements on this island.
-But each settlement for itself hides special beauties.
+But each village for itself hides extraordinary beauties.

 If you are looking for private accommodation and apartments, here's the best place to find the vast selection for every pocket.